Westinghouse

 Possible Causes

-Blower motor bearings failing, Motor windings overheating due to seized wheel, Loose electrical connection arcing at IFC or contactor, Foreign object in blower housing
+Blower motor bearings failing, Motor windings overheating due to a seized wheel, Loose electrical connection arcing at the IFC or contactor, Foreign object in the blower housing

 How to Fix / Troubleshooting